5ynthaire/5YN-EdgeDrivenCommunicationDynamics-Idea/README.md

 # Edge-Driven Communication Dynamics for LLM Clarity Enhancement

 This repository archives a novel set of linguistic phenomena that exploit edge cases in communication—errors, weighted traits, and generality—to shape meaning in unexpected ways, with potential to enhance LLM clarity.
-Developed through an iterative human-AI dialogue in March 2025, these phenomena emerged from exploring how language’s boundaries affect interpretation, offering insights for linguistics, AI, and policy.
-Discover their origins in my Substack article [link] and join the conversation for collaboration.
+Developed through an iterative human-AI dialogue in March 2025, these phenomena emerged from exploring how language’s boundaries affect interpretation, offering insights for linguistics, AI, and policy debates. <!--Discover their origins in my Substack article [link] and join the conversation for collaboration.-->

 ## About